-The world’s largest religious complex, Cambodia's Angkor Wat (which means “City of Temples”) covers some 400 square miles.
+The world’s largest religious complex, Cambodia's Angkor Wat (which means “City of Temples”) covers some 500 acres.
 At one time, 750,000 people were said to live on the site, but it’s been abandoned for centuries.

 It was built by a Khmer king in the 12th century as a Hindu temple, and later served as a Buddhist shrine and place of pilgrimage.
 Its remarkable stone structures -- with spires reaching heavenward and walls lined with bas-reliefs and other artworks -- lie amid the forests near the Cambodian city of Siem Reap.

 Visiting Angkor Wat is a top itinerary item for tours to Cambodia, but be prepared for a lot of crowds.

 A common misnomer is that Angkor Wat and Angkor are the same thing, when in fact Angkor Wat is just one temple in the enormous ruin city, and UNESCO World Heritage Site, city of Angkor.

 Countless temples are strewn throughout the temple complex, and even with several days to spend exploring, it's impossible to see them all.
 Below we’ve compiled a selection of some of the unmissable temples.
 You could reasonably see these, plus the crown jewel of Angkor Wat itself, in two days, but if you’re one to prefer taking your time to explore and especially if you enjoy travel photography, you definitely will want more time than that.

 The Main Temple of Angkor Wat